drone/tutorials/content/rust/docker/rust-docker-arm.md

 ## `ENV` Instruction

 The `ENV` instruction sets an environment variable.
-Here we specify which linker `cargo` should use.
+Here you specify which linker `cargo` should use.

 {{< highlight text "linenos=table,hl_lines=5" >}}
 FROM rust:latest